Ford's Canadian auto sales dip in February

-TORONTO Ford Motor Co of Canada (F.N) said on Monday that its sales slipped slightly in February, to 16,234 vehicles from 16,301 in the same period last year, as healthy demand for its trucks was more than offset by a sharp drop in car sales.
+TORONTO, March 3 Ford Motor Co of Canada said on Monday that its sales slipped slightly in February, to 16,234 vehicles from 16,301 in the same period last year, as healthy demand for its trucks was more than offset by a sharp drop in car sales.

 Truck sales climbed by 4.3 percent to 13,094 vehicles, Ford said, driven by an 8 percent jump in F-Series sales.
 The company's Canadian car sales fell 16.1 percent to 3,140 vehicles in February, from 3,742 last year.